Shubham1919284/Movie_Recommendation_System/README.md

-# 🎬 Dynamic Movie Recommendation System
+# 🎬 Movie Recommendation System

 A real-time movie recommender built using Python, Flask, and TMDB API.
 Suggests movies dynamically based on input title using content metadata like genres, cast, overview, and recent releases — without relying on any static similarity file.